nicklashansen/a3c/README.md

 ### Additional experiments

-Implementation also includes code for the CarRacing and Atari environments (both ConvNets and pre-processing), but those require significantly more resources to converge to a nice solution and are thus not included here.
+Implementation also includes code for the CarRacing and Atari environments (ConvNets and pre-processing), but those require significantly more resources to converge to a nice solution and are thus not included here.

-It is possible to extend A3C to continuous action spaces.
+It is also possible to extend A3C to continuous action spaces.
 For more information on that, visit https://github.com/dgriff777/a3c_continuous.

 ### Questions?